dmakvh/eureka/Getting-started-with-Eureka.md

   <version>1.1.1</version>
  </dependency>
 ```

+By default, the Eureka client searches for property files ({eureka-client}.properties) in the classpath.
+It further searches for environment specific overrides in the environment specific properties files.
+The environment can be "test" or "prod" and is supplied by a "-Deureka.environment" java commandline switch to the eureka client.
+Accordingly the server also searches for {eureka-client}-{test,prod}.properties

 A good place to start for the setups, is the built-in sample application that comes with Eureka which demonstrates all of the 3 setups explained above.
 Build and run this to familiarize yourself with the setups before you can do advanced (todo :url) setups with eureka clusters within and outside of AWS.